wwoast/constantina/docs/SECURITY.md

 `constantina.ini` along with other instance information, like `hostname` and `port`.

-### How Session Preferences Work (TODO!!)
+### How Session Preferences Work
 If Authentication is enabled, users will also get a *preferences cookie* describing relevant settings for Constantina applications.
-The preferences cookie is a JWE-format token, but managed entirely separate from the session cookie.
+The preferences cookie is a JWE-format token, but managed separately from the session cookie.
+Although preferences details are not sensitive themselves, the existence of plaintext preferences can give an attacker context on whether the other application cookies are worth reviewing.

 On the Constantina server, each user is assigned a *preferences keypair* containing one signing key and one encryption key, along with a *preferences id* for that keypair.
 None